-- 5.1 The proposal for the site is to demolish the existing house and then build a new detached house and garage. - 5.2 The proposed location of the above structures can be seen on the appended plan.
+- 5.1 The proposal for the site is to demolish the existing house and then construct a new detached dwelling. - 5.2 The access to the site will be revised and a new central access point will be created. - 5.3 The proposed location of the above structures can be seen on the appended plan.